nekonomicon/Parabot/addons/parabot/Readme.txt

-The chat-and-response system was inspired by discussions from the Nuclearbox- forums, thanks to Hampst0r and the others for all their suggestions (Only afterwards I played Q3).
+The chat-and-response system was inspired by discussions from the Nuclearbox- forums, thanks to Hampst0r and the others for all their suggestions (Only afterwards Killaruna played Q3).
 The original chatfile was written in collaboration with Turms and Homer.
 Thanks to all the translators!

 Thanks to Rhino for testing Parabot on his dedicated server at Fragville.net!

+Thanks to Whistler for "Parabot Reloaded" ( http://www.bots-united.com )

 And now: Stop reading and have some fragging fun!

 ********************************************************************************

-For any questions or comments e-mail me at killaruna@nuclearbox.com or visit the Parabot forum at http://forums.nuclearbox.com
+For any questions or comments e-mail me at uselessd11@gmail.com or visit at the github page: https://github.com/nekonomicon/Parabot